thomasthunes/Dat250assignment1.1/dat250-expass3.md

 # Expass 3
 ## Technical problems that you encountered during installation and use of MongoDB and how you resolved
-- I had major problems installing MongoDB, I belive that my problems occured due to mose loss of adminisrator rights on my work computer, which is also my school computer, I resolved by installing a MongoDB Community Docker container instead.
+- I had major problems installing MongoDB, I belive that my problems occured due to some loss of adminisrator rights on my work computer, which is also my school computer, I resolved this by installing a MongoDB Community Docker container instead.

 ## Screenshots for: